-ESPN Promotes Trump Foe To Second In Command, Clay Travis Claims
+ESPN Promotes Trump Foe To Second-In-Command, Clay Travis Claims

 — Clay Travis (@ClayTravis) June 16, 2017

-In writing about the recent promotion of Connor Schell, the former Emmy-winning 30 for 30 showrunner who will now be oversee all television, digital, and print content for ESPN, Clay Travis shared these thoughts about the exec’s Twitter feed which mostly seems comprised of retweets.
+In writing about the recent promotion of Connor Schell, the former Emmy-winning 30 for 30 showrunner who will now be overseeing all television, digital, and print content for ESPN, Clay Travis shared these thoughts about the exec’s Twitter feed which mostly seems comprised of retweets.

 “Within a few minutes of that announcement conservative ESPN employees were sending me messages asking me to check out Connor Schell’s Tweets from back during the election.
 And I know this is going to completely shock you guys, but it turns out that Connor Schell is a huge left winger who expressed public disgust on his Twitter account over the election of Donald Trump and endorsed the idea that Trump oppresses minorities, women, and gays.”